 the Paluxy tracks

-ICR continues to selling materials which, in contradiction
+ICR continues to publish articles and sell materials which, in contradiction

-to their own recommendation, promotes the Paluxy "man track" claims.
+to their own recommendation, promote or encourage Paluxy "man track" claims.

 Retracking Those Incredible "Man Tracks"